 #3.
 Grow together

 It’s equally important for the newbies and the experienced team members to always grow.
 So you might consider different ways of keeping them on track.
-Trainings, conferences, books, learning stipend, workshops—whatever suits you and your team.
+Training, conferences, books, learning stipend, workshops—whatever suits you and your team.

 #4.
 Share the stocks